A Year Later, The Shock Of Trump's Win Hasn't Totally Worn Off In Either Party

 New York Rep. Chris Collins made the smartest bet of his political career when he became the first House Republican to endorse Trump during the 2016 campaign.

 "My constituents love Donald Trump," the Republican said in a recent interview, noting that his loyalty is not lost back home in his suburban Buffalo, N.Y., district.
-"The number of people that come up to me all the time — and I'm most surprised by how many have young kids — and say, 'My 8-year-old son, my 12-year-old daughter, they love Donald Trump!"
+"The number of people that come up to me all the time — and I'm most surprised by how many have young kids — and say, 'My 8-year-old son, my 12-year-old daughter, they love Donald Trump!' "

-Collins' enthusiasm and support for Trump is in striking contrast to the national political climate, where President Trump's approval rating hovers around 38 percent.
+Collins' enthusiasm and support for Trump is in striking contrast to the national political climate, where Trump's approval rating hovers around 38 percent.

-The 2016 presidential election divided the nation, and at the one-year mark of that election, those divisions endure.
+The 2016 presidential election divided the nation, and at the one-year mark after, those divisions endure.
 But inside the Republican Party, in the halls of Congress, and among the party's base activists, Trump's command over the GOP is nearly cemented.

 "Here on Capitol Hill, people respect him immensely," Collins said, "and he is setting the tone.
 Some politicians think of themselves as setting the tone, but they're not setting the tone anymore, so [Trump] has got them on the edge of their chair.
 But they all want to go on Air Force One.
-They all want to go to the Oval Office....
+They all want to go to the Oval Office ...
 Who's in charge?
 There's no if, ands or buts about who's in charge — it's Donald J. Trump."

 Enacting the most significant overhaul of the federal tax code since the Reagan era could eliminate any lingering doubt that the GOP will stand unified behind him.